Partial permutohedra

 \begin{proposition}[Proposition 5.7 in \cite{HS}] The vertices of $\cP(m,n)$ are the vectors in $\bbR^m$ with entries of zero in any $m-k$ positions, and with the other $k$ entries being $n,n-1,\ldots,n-k+1$ in any order, where~$k$ ranges from $0$ to $\min(m,n)$.
 It follows that $\cP(m,n)$ has $\sum_{k=0}^{\min(m,n)}\frac{m!}{(m-k)!}$ vertices. \end{proposition}

 \begin{proposition}[Theorems 5.10 and 5.11 in \cite{HS}] The facet description of $\cP(m,n)$ is

-where the inequalities correspond to distinct facets, and where $\binom{n+1-|S|}{2}$ is taken to be 0 if $n+1-|S|\le1$ (which occurs if $|S|=m\ge n$).
+where the inequalities correspond to distinct facets, and where $\binom{n+1-|S|}{2}$ is taken to be $0$ if $n+1-|S|\le1$ (which occurs if $|S|=m\ge n$).
 It follows that $\cP(m,n)$ has $m+\sum_{k=\max(1,m-n+1)}^m\binom{m}{k}$ facets. \end{proposition} Note that the facets which do not contain the origin are precisely those given by equalities in the second set of inequalities of~\eqref{facetdesc}.
 Note also that for $|S|\leq n-1$ in the second of inequalities, $\binom{n+1}{2}-\binom{n+1-|S|}{2}$ can alternatively be written as $|S|\,n-\binom{|S|}{2}$.

 \begin{remark}In \cite[Theorem~5.27 with $z=(n,\ldots,1)$]{HS}, it is shown that $\cP(m,n)$ is a projection of the $(m,n)$-partial permutation polytope, which is the convex hull of the set $P_{m,n}$ of $m\times n$ partial permutation matrices, and is also known as the polytope of $m\times n$ doubly substochastic matrices (see, for example,~\cite[Sec.~9.8]{Bru06}) and the matching polytope of the complete bipartite graph~$K_{m,n}$ (see, for example,~\cite[Chapters~18 and 25]{Schrijver} or~\cite[Corollary~5.5]{KohOlsSan20} for $m=n$).
-In~\cite[Theorem~5.28 with $z=(n,\ldots,1)$]{HS}, it is shown that~$\cP(m,n)$ is also a projection of the $(m,n)$-partial alternating sign matrix polytope. \end{remark}
+In~\cite[Theorem~5.28 with $z=(n,\ldots,1)$]{HS}, it is shown that~$\cP(m,n)$ is also a projection of the $(m,n)$-partial alternating sign matrix polytope.
+Indeed, the main aim of~\cite{HS} was to define and study the $(m,n)$-partial alternating sign matrix polytope. \end{remark}